- Super easy to use

 How to Use SEMrush for free?

-Unfortunately, SEMrush and their suite of tools aren’t free, but, the basic plan is less than $100 per month.
+Unfortunately, SEMrush and its suite of tools aren’t free, but, the basic plan is less than $100 per month.
 If you want to use SEMrush for free (and take advantage of the SEMrush offers) for a short period (14-days), you can get a free trial account with this link.

 The SEMrush Pro Free Trial